 The architecture proposed in this paper has been implemented using a new object-oriented framework in C++.
 In the design of the framework we have taken into account all the high level abstractions needed by the reactive and deliberative layers.
-For instance, Fig. 5 depicts part of a UML class diagram [10] corresponding to the active perception module, which provides the required infrastructure to encapsulate and manage different measurements.
-The abstract Perceptor class is the base class of every perceptor (primitive and compound) existing in the framework.
-It includes basic mechanisms to get data from robot's sensors and to register so-called PerceptorListeners, that is, subscribers that will be warned when new data is available.
-Fig. 5 shows the relationship between and PerceptorListeners Perceptors though DataEvent object, which contains appropriate references to the caller and to the data available.
-Therefore, perceptions can be hierarchically providing low-level and high-level organized, information.
-Regarding specific perceptors, such as wrappers for localization (GPS), segment/corner extraction (laser), or SLAM, these are all singleton objects which have only one active instance in the system.
-The behaviour of the SLAMPerceptorManager class also shown in the figure consists of deciding what the robot environment is, according to the results obtained by inspecting SLAMIndoors and SLAMOutdoors perceptor objects.
+For instance, Fig. 5 depicts part of a UML class diagram [11] corresponding to the active perception module, which provides the required infrastructure to encapsulate and manage different sensor measurements.
+The abstract Perceptor class is the base class for all perceptors (primitive and compound) in the framework.
+It includes basic mechanisms to get data from the robot's sensors and to register PerceptorListeners.
+This are subscribers that will be warned when new data is available.
+Fig. 5 shows the relationship between Perceptors and PerceptorListeners though a DataEvent object, which contains appropriate references to the caller and to the data available.
+Therefore, perceptions can be hierarchically organized, providing low-level and high-level information.
+Regarding specific perceptors, such as the wrappers for localization (GPS), line segment/corner extraction (laser), or SLAM, these are all singleton objects which have only one active instance in the system.
+The role of the SLAMPerceptorManager class also shown in the figure is that of deciding what the robot environment is, according to the results obtained by inspecting SLAMIndoors and SLAMOutdoors perceptor objects.
+Following the recommendations in our framework, complete use cases are built with few lines of code, as shown in fig. 6, where it is demonstrated how easily the hierarchical connection of perceptors is performed.
+First of all. the hardware-based LaserPerceptor and GPSPerceptor objects int main(int argc, char argv[])